YN24601/django_project_learning/README.md

 ]
 ```

+#### Redirect with reverse function

 An error occure when I'm using relative url in the HttpResponseRedirect function.
 So when visiting domain.com/my_app/0, it will append the url to the current url, so the url will be redirect to domain.com/my_app/0/sports instead of domain.com/my_app/sports.
-To fix this problem, I need to use absolute url.
+To fix this problem, I need to use absolute url by reference the url name.

 First, I need to set the routing name for the news_view function in the urls.py file.
 ```python